HeardleTournament/HeardleTournament/test-multiplayer.md

 2. Repeat join process with name "Player2"
 3. **Check**: All three tabs should show all three players

+### Test 5: Game Start Functionality

+1. In the host tab (tab 1), ensure the "Start Game" button is disabled initially
+2. Have Player1 (tab 2) click "Ready Up"
+3. Have Player2 (tab 3) click "Ready Up"
+4. **Check**: Host should see both players as ready
+5. **Check**: The "Start Game" button should now be enabled for the host
+6. Host clicks "Start Game"
+7. **Check**: Host should navigate to the game view (`/lobby/[code]/game`)
+8. **Check**: Player1 and Player2 should automatically navigate to the game view as well
+9. **Check**: All players should see the multiplayer game interface

 ## Expected Results

 - ✅ Players appear immediately when joining